 Most small businesses are paying too much for IT — not because they choose expensive providers, but because their spending isn't aligned with their actual risk and business needs.

-A Gartner study found 73% of SMBs are either overpaying for IT services or underpaying in areas that create security and operational risk.
+Most SMBs are either overpaying for IT services or underpaying in areas that create security and operational risk.
 Both are costly — one drains budget, the other creates existential risk.

 Free Download